-Factors Summary of Board considerations Covid-19 impact The Board has considered the impact of the current Covid-19 pandemic upon the Company's sufficiency of financial resource.
+OTHER MATERIAL ISSUES OR CIRCUMSTANCES Factors Summary of Board considerations Covid-19 impact The Board has considered the impact of the current Covid-19 pandemic upon the Company's sufficiency of financial resources.
 This has included a detailed Board review of the Covid assumptions included in the budget setting process and the Covid impact on the viability statement included in the Annual Report and Accounts.
 In the first months of the pandemic, the Board also undertook weekly and later two weekly Covid briefing sessions with the senior leadership team.
 The Board has been involved in the decision making process around the Company's response to Covid-19 and the mitigating actions which have been taken.
-This included the extension of the Company's Revolving Credit Facility in May 2020 by a furthe £5m to £25m in order to allow additional financial headroom.
+This included the extension of the Company's Revolving Credit Facility in May 2020 by a further £5m to £25m in order to allow additional financial headroom.
 The Board has reviewed the ongoing impact upon liquidity, key financial ratios and covenants through the budget process and has concluded that, following the application of reasonable mitigating measures, the Company retains sufficient financial resources.
 Further detail in relation to the Covid-19 response is set out in the Annual Report and Accounts and the Annual Performance Report.
 Havant Thicket Winter Storage Reservoir (HTWSR) The HTWSR project represents a significant programme of work for the business due to its size relative to the Company's Regulatory Capital Value.
 The Board has been closely involved in the oversight of this programme and has representation on the HTWSR Steering Committee.
 Regular reports are brought to the Board at each meeting in relation to the project, including risk assessment and financial modelling.
 The Board has also considered the need to obtain additional capital to support the development of HTWSR and has approved the development and execution of the financing strategy, raising an additional £105m of finance.
 The Board approved the critical Havant Thicket "Bulk Supply Agreement" and has maintained a close oversight of planning and the tendering process for the main works and pipeline.
-Further detail in relation to the HTWSR project is set out in the Annual Report and Accounts.